OpenLiberty/ci.maven/docs/dev.md

 While dev mode is running, perform the following in the command terminal to run the corresponding actions.

+* To toggle the automatic generation of features, type `g` and press Enter.
+* To optimize the list of generated features, type `o` and press Enter.
 * To run tests on demand, press Enter.
 * To restart the server, type `r` and press Enter.
+* To see the help menu for available actions, type `h` and press Enter.
 * To exit dev mode, press `Control-C`, or type `q` and press Enter.

 ###### Features